Ross Olson's Web Site

 “Mother, you won’t believe what happened!
 We got to the mountain and I said, ‘Father?
 The fire and wood are here but where is the lamb for the burnt offering?’
 Father said, ‘God himself will provide the lamb for the burnt offering, my son.’
 And we left the servants and went on together.
 When we got to the top, Father built an altar there and arranged the wood on it.
 Then he bound me and laid me on the altar, on top of the wood.
 He said that this is what the LORD told him to do.”

 Isaac got a sudden serious look on his young face and said, “Mother, I was not afraid!
 I knew everything would turn out right, even when he picked up his knife and raised it over me.
 Then this amazing angel called to him from heaven, ‘Abraham!
 Abraham!’
 Father said ‘Here I am.’
-‘Do not lay a hand on the boy.
+And the angel said, ‘Do not lay a hand on the boy.
 Now I know that you fear God, because you have not withheld from me your son, your only son.’
 We looked up and there in a thicket we saw a ram caught by its horns.
 Father went over and took the ram and sacrificed it as a burnt offering.”

 Then I looked at Abraham and he was pale and sweaty.
 He said, “Sarah, I just had to trust the LORD.
 We were promised that a nation would come from Isaac, so God would have to raise him from the dead.”
 I hugged Isaac and hugged Abraham.